-Joan Quinlan is the Executive Director of the MGH Center for Community Health Improvement (CCHI).
+Joan Quinlan is the Vice President for Community Health.
+She has led the MGH Center for Community Health Improvement, and its predecessor, the MGH Community Benefits Department, since 1995.
 Prior to joining MGH in 1995, Joan was the administrative director of the Boston Health Care for the Homeless Program (1990-1995) and the Advisor on Women’s Issues to Massachusetts Governor Michael S. Dukakis (1983-1987), where she worked on issues of concern to low-income women, such as child care and teen pregnancy.
 She holds a BA in English literature from Boston College, and a Masters in Public Administration from the Kennedy School of Government at Harvard University.

 Leslie Aldrich is Associate Director for the MGH Center for Community Health Improvement.
 She received her Master’s degree in Public Health from Boston University and her Bachelor’s degree in Communications from Boston College.
 Ms. Aldrich started at the Center in 1999 as manager of evaluation and research and then moved on to direct this work in 2006.
 Since 2009, as Associate Director, Leslie focuses her time working with communities to assess their health needs.
 She works with communities, hospital, health center and CCHI staff to help prioritize and strategically address identified health concerns.
 Prior to joining CCHI, Leslie worked at EF Educational Tours in Cambridge, MA, where she worked and traveled with teachers and students promoting educational travel.